 The bench press is probably the favorite exercise of most men out there.

-When it comes to how strong you are, a lot of guys go right to their bench stats to display their superiority.
+s to how strong you are, a lot of guys go right to their bench stats to display their superiority.

 Even though they are not as powerful as squats or deadlifts for a true reading of strength, they are a powerful upper body movement that will produce great results.

 Muscles worked: Pecs, Deltoids, Shoulder Muscles, Coracobrachialis, Triceps, Anconeous Serratus Anterior, Middle and Inferior Trapezius, Rotator cuffs, Core and more.

 1) Grab the bar with a slightly outside shoulder grip.
 Your hips should be firmly placed on the bench with a slight arch on your lower back.
 Your feet should be planted flat on the ground.
 Your shoulders should be locked downwards with your shoulder blades squeezed together.